Jynx1/Jada/Eve.README.md

 ﻿# JADA.Eve documentation #
 	Version: 05-30-18:4.59.PM
-	Last Update: 05/30/2018
+	Last Update: 06/21/2018

 * Latest status: Uploaaded files to Git Hub

 ## Introduction ##
-	Eve is a the Bash Profile that is running onLeap 42.3
+	Eve is a Bash script Profile that is running on Leap 42.3

 ### Goals ###